Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 Active primary pulmonary tuberculosis, especially in children and adolescents, may be accompanied by a) micropolyadenitis of peripheral lymph nodes b) erythema nodosum c) phlyctenular keratoconjunctivitis d) Poncet polyarthritis

-Amoebiasis can cause b) liver abscess
+Amebiasis can cause b) liver abscess

-Renal amyloidosis can occur a) with ankylosing spondylitis
+Amyloidosis of the kidneys can occur a) with ankylosing spondylitis

 Blood analysis of a 22-year-old patient: Hemoglobin - 110 g/l, erythrocytes - 4.210 9 /l, leukocytes - 2510 9 /l, ESR - 25 mm/hour.
 In the leukocyte formula, blast cells make up 87% The picture is typical c) for acute leukemia